Why Write a Book & Other Burning Questions

-After experiencing a bad healthcare encounter, my first steps were to contact each individual hospital or provider when errors occurred to correct them.
-However, usually these steps never resulted in the information I provided even being communicated to the provider who made the error.
-Or, there simply was no action a patient could take to rectify the situation to make sure it doesn’t happen again to the very next unwitting patient.
+After experiencing a poor healthcare encounter, my first steps were to contact each individual hospital or provider when major errors and concerning events occurred to correct them.
+However, usually these steps never resulted in the information I provided even being communicated to the provider or providers and other staff who were responsible for the error..
+Or, there simply was no action a patient could take to rectify the situation to make sure it didn’t happen again to another patient.
 After all, if no one dies, there is never a lawsuit.
-And as someone who worked in hospital systems for ten years, it typically takes an extraordinarily adverse patient event and nearly always a lawsuit for a doctor to acknowledge it and/or for system change to occur.
-And even then, I wouldn’t expect an apology.
+And as someone who worked in hospital systems for ten years, it typically takes an extraordinarily adverse patient event and nearly always a lawsuit for a doctor and/or healthcare system to acknowledge an issue and for change to occur.
+Even then, I wouldn’t expect an apology.